 With the Kentucky Derby right around the corner I thought it was about time that I start perfecting my mint julep skills.
 This iconic drink is so simple to make, yet there are a few tricks that will make your juleps a guaranteed winner.
 For instance, I highly recommend purchasing a few julep cups.
 I ordered mine via KegWorks.
 Not only do they look awesome, but they’re just the right size and the metal will make/keep your drink extra cold . . . perfect for a hot, humid day at the races.

-Start by removing the mint leaves from their stems and place in the bottom of the julep cup.
+- Start by removing the mint leaves from their stems and place in the bottom of the julep cup.
 Add simple syrup and muddle very lightly.
 If you don't have a muddler you can use the back of a spoon.
 The goal is not to break apart the mint, but rather to release the oils from the mint, infusing the simple syrup with mint flavor.

-Now that all of the ingredients have been added and you've given a quick stir, add even more ice.
+- Now that all of the ingredients have been added and you've given a quick stir, add even more ice.
 You'll want to fill with crushed ice up and over the rim of the julep cup.
 At this point your drink will be ice-cold, and your cup frosty with condensation.

 - Lastly, garnish with a large sprig of mint.
 Place your straw next to the garnish so you can smell the fresh mint while you sip.

 (images by HonestlyYUM)